oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 You can install and run the Remote Console anywhere.
 For an introduction, read the blog, ["The NEW WebLogic Server Remote Console"](https://blogs.oracle.com/weblogicserver/new-weblogic-server-remote-console).
 For detailed documentation, see the [Oracle WebLogic Server Remote Console](https://github.com/oracle/weblogic-remote-console) GitHub project.

+A major benefit of using the Remote Console is that it runs in your browser and can be used to connect to different WebLogic Server instances.
 You can use the Remote Console with WebLogic Server _slim_ installers, available on the [OTN](https://www.oracle.com/middleware/technologies/weblogic-server-installers-downloads.html) or [OSDC](https://edelivery.oracle.com/osdc/faces/Home.jspx;jsessionid=LchBX6sgzwv5MwSaamMxrIIk-etWJLb0IyCet9mcnqAYnINXvWzi!-1201085350).
 Slim installers reduce the size of WebLogic Server downloads, installations, container images, and Kubernetes pods.
 For example, a WebLogic Server 12.2.1.4 slim installer download is approximately 180 MB smaller.

-A major benefit of using the Remote Console is that it runs in your browser and can be used to connect to different WebLogic Server instances.
-Also, when accessing the Remote Console through a load balancer, it's easier to set up access to multiple different domains than when using WebLogic Server Administration Console.

 The Remote Console is deployed as a standalone Java program, which can connect to multiple WebLogic Server Administration Servers using REST APIs.
 You connect to the Remote Console using a web browser and, when prompted, supply the WebLogic Server login credentials